From the blossoming downtown to the thriving culinary scene to the vast network of parks, there's a lot to explore in Fort Wayne, Indiana.

 In the off-season, Parkview Field offers batting cage rentals where budding stars can practice their swings or sneak in a pitch or two.
 Families can also enjoy the indoor farmers market, learning about the area's rich resources and enjoy some live entertainment.

 Fort Wayne's Famous Coney Island is, well, famous in Fort Wayne.
 The Main Street restaurant is rich with nostalgia - counter seats, bottles of Coca-Cola and neon lights in the windows.
 Children will love watching the employees cook and assemble their coney dogs while parents will relish the quick service and affordable prices.
-New to the scene but almost equally is famous is Yummi Bunni, just a few doors down.
-After dinner, families can walk down to the dessert shop and enjoy a donut ice cream sandwich or a scoop or two.
-And, if Mom or Dad need an extra boost, there's cold brew coffee, too.
+Just a few steps away is the ice cream store, Sweets on Main.

 Fox Island County Park